 For example, Newcastle’s next opponents at SJP this Saturday, Leicester are currently the highest of our next five opponents at 3rd in the League at the time of writing this, and are alone in this group in having won their last three in a row.

-After that we have travel to London to meet Alan Pardew’s Crystal Palace in 8th, who are still two places above Liverpool, who will be our opponents after Crystal Palace, with Tottenham coming after that and finally, Aston Villa.
+After that we have travel to London to meet Alan Pardew’s Crystal Palace in 8th, who are still two places above Liverpool, and will be our opponents after Crystal Palace, with Tottenham coming after that and finally, Aston Villa.
 Hence the relative prestige of the teams isn’t necessarily reflected in terms of recent form.
+For a bet on any of these teams and more, you can pick up a bet 365 £200 bonus code for new customers in 2016 at monsterbet.co.uk. you can see how to claim their bonus here.

 Aston Villa of course have been abject this season though, and currently find themselves bottom of the League.
 Hence, they are the only team to have done worse than 17th placed Newcastle so far!
 One would think this would be the easiest way to pick up 3 points from this group.
 However, like Liverpool with Jurgen Klopp, The Villans have also brought in a talented young manager in Remi Garde, who won the French Cup and French super cup with Lyon.
 Hence, if things don’t go as well as we hope against our next four opponents, we must hope that Garde has not manage to turn around Villa into a genuinely competitive side once again.

-Getting back to Leicester, bettingexpert.com tips seems to be backing Leicester’s highly prolific striker, Jamie Vardy to be the most likely to score, which is hardly surprising as he has scored 12 goals in 12 Premier League apearences this season, making him the top Premier League goalscorer so far.
-You can also find Coral’s £20 joining bonus on the same site.
+Getting back to Leicester, highly prolific striker, Jamie Vardy, is probably the most likely to score.
+He has scored 12 goals in 12 Premier League apearences this season, making him the top Premier League goalscorer so far.

 Reasons to be cheerful for the Magpies